Fort Worth Prostitution Attorney

 Decades of Experience Practicing in Arlington & Tarrant County

 Any time a person offers or solicits sexual conduct for a fee, it is called prostitution and it is illegal.
 These crimes are serious and require preparation to avoid a conviction.
-At Goza & Carreras, Attorneys at Law, we understand the nature of your charges, and our Fort Worth prostitution lawyers have the in-depth knowledge and insight to give you the best chance at a favorable outcome for your case.
+At The Carreras Law Group, P.C., we understand the nature of your charges, and our Fort Worth prostitution lawyer has the in-depth knowledge and insight to give you the best chance at a favorable outcome for your case.
 During our free consultation, we can review the details of your case to help you plan an effective defense.

 Texas Prostitution Laws

 When it comes to accepting or soliciting sexual conduct for a fee, your charges will be determined by what was exchanged and what was agreed upon.
 This means that while a prosecutor may insist that you had certain motives, an effective criminal defense lawyer can help you cast doubt on their allegations, increasing the odds of you obtaining a reduced sentence or even having the charges dropped altogether.

 You could face criminal sentencing such as:

 - Class B misdemeanor: Prostitution or solicitation of sexual conduct for a fee

 - Class A misdemeanor: Prostitution or solicitation of sexual favors along with one to two previous convictions for prostitution

 - State jail felony: Repeat offenses for prostitution, solicitation, or pimping